 How can I be half a second behind the times?

 Given that our Experience contains events that are at least half a second behind the actual present moment how can we affect events?
 Suppose we are playing football, if we aim a kick at the ball half a second late it means missing the ball.
-When we acquire skills we transfer the control of the skill to automatic parts of the brain that have shorter delays.
+We manage to play sports etc. because when we acquire skills we transfer the control of the skill to automatic parts of the brain that have shorter delays.
 This makes our Experience an observer of our body's skilled actions rather than the performer.

 Experience is the end point of the processes that create it.
 Experience exists and it is in flux.
 Why is this done?
 Why is there an observation that is an end point that is at least half a second late relative to the world outside our bodies?

 Why brain processes bring together data to make the observation that is our Experience seems to be a mystery.
 Even if the data in Experience were to lead to an output as an action or a further thought there seems to be no reason why the data should become Experience, after all, we can play football as a skilled activity without using the data currently in Experience to control our actions.
 It is likely that the creation of Experience itself is the principle objective of the body's actions and the brain's activity rather than controlling a ball on a football field.

 The splashes of sound in our Experience arrive as fully formed patterns in time.
 This is possible because the "now" of our observation point can be half a second behind the inputs to our senses.

 A splash of sound is a description of how a whole word or bar of a tune is in our Experience.
 It has a beginning and an end at two different times at the place in Experience where it is located but the whole entity is present at the listening point.